Middle Tennessee Lane Closures and Road Construction 6-16-22-2022 - NewsBreak

 As always, drivers are reminded to use all motorist information tools wisely and Know Before You Go! by checking travel conditions before leaving for your destination.
 Drivers should never tweet, text or talk on a cell phone while behind the wheel.

-The post Middle Tennessee Lane Closures and Road Construction 6-16-22-2022 appeared first on Cheatham County Source .
+The post Middle Tennessee Lane Closures and Road Construction 6-16-22-2022 appeared first on Wilson County Source .

 Comments / 0